lifeisstillgood/softwaremind/docs/conceptchapters/introduction.rst

 - we dont have libraries, Dewey decimal, journalism, data
 - software does not work without data, there is a data layer that we need to build, secure, read and write to and from and *trust*
-- Trust - jourmalism as
+- Trust - jourmalism as corpus labelling for reality

 Programmability
 - topless computing